 All PDF software will have a Find function which can be used to locate a document by the reference in its bookmark, however some PDF software is much easier to use than other software.
 The best requires just a couple of taps to follow a reference whilst the worst requires many taps and some typing, so it is useful if the Bundle contains an "About this Bundle" page, just after the Index making suggestions about which PDF software to use (the best, the cheapest, what to avoid if possible) and how to use it to efficiently turn to each referred-to document as the user comes to a reference to it in a witness statement or other document they are reading through.

-It is even better if most (or preferably all) references in witness statements etc. are hyperlinked so that the user can go to the document referred to with a single click without even having to use Find.
+It is even better if most (or preferably all) references in witness statements etc. are hyperlinked so that the user can go to the document referred to with a single tap without even having to use Find.

-Users of the Bundle hardcopy cannot use Find or hyperlinks.
+Users of the Hearing Bundle hardcopy cannot use Find or hyperlinks.
 So that they are not solely reliant on looking up references in the Index, it is helpful if the starting page number of each referred to document is written in the right hand margin each time a reference is quoted in a witness statement etc. This can also help eBundle users if there are any instances where a document is mentioned without a reference being quoted.

 When a duplicate document is removed from the Bundle, it is important that any statement of case, witness statement, Land Registry Case Summary or any other document in the Bundle is not left with a "broken link" - a quoted reference which does not match with the reference in the name of any included document.
 So if, for example, Exhibit JJS6 (referred to in the witness statement of John James Smith) is removed from the Bundle because it is the same document as Exhibit PMA12 (referred to in the witness statement of Paul Martin Ashby), then Exhibit PMA12 would have the reference JJS6 added to its name (after PMA12) so that the witness statement of John James Smith is not left with a "broken link".